The Washington State University Pullman Catalog

 215 Mechanics of Materials 3 Course Prerequisite: CE 211 with a C or better.
 Concepts of stress, strain, and their relationships; axial loads, torsion and bending; combined stress; properties of materials; columns, repeated loadings.
 Typically offered Fall, Spring, and Summer.
 Cooperative: Open to UI degree-seeking students.

-302 Introduction to Surveying 2 (1-3) Course Prerequisite: MATH 171; admitted to the major in Civil Engineering, Construction Engineering, or Construction Management; junior standing.
+302 Introduction to Surveying 2 (1-3) Course Prerequisite: MATH 171; admitted to the major in Civil Engineering, Construction Engineering, or Construction Management; sophomore standing.
 Surveying data collection, analysis and application; measuring distances and angles using total stations and global positioning systems; analysis of errors in measurements.
 Typically offered Fall and Summer.

 315 Fluid Mechanics 3 Course Prerequisite: ME 212; admitted to the major in Civil Engineering or Construction Engineering.
 Fluid statics, laminar and turbulent flow, similitude, pipe flow, boundary layer, lift and drag and measurement techniques.
 Typically offered Fall and Spring.